-WPS (Wi-Fi Protected Setup) is a feature allowing devices to more easily connect to Wi-Fi access points without typing in as much information.
+WPS (Wi-Fi Protected Setup) is a feature allowing devices to more easily connect to Wi-Fi access points without the need to provide a password or passphrase.

-Alternately, it is possible that some Wi-Fi access points support this feature but do not have a dedicated physical button on the outside of the device, but instead have a virtual button that needs to be activated inside the settings of the access point.
+Occasionally, a Wi-Fi access point may support this feature but not have a physical push button on the outside of the device, instead having a virtual button that needs to be activated inside the access point's administration interface.
 In this case, you will need to log in to your access point's settings, activate the WPS Push feature, and then within a short time activate the WPS Push feature on the device.

-Evidence has emerged that WPS itself can be vulnerable to security weaknesses, and as a result it is often not a good idea for it to be enabled in access points, at least for long periods of time.
+It has become apparent that WPS has security weaknesses, and as a result it is not a good idea for it to be enabled in access points while it's not being used

-Specifically, it is the WPS Pin Entry feature on access points that have been found to be vulnerable.
-Some access points may not allow you to disable their WPS Pin Entry feature without disabling WPS completely, however.
+Specifically, it is the WPS Pin Entry feature on access points that have been found to be vulnerable, rather than the Push button functionality.
+However, some access points may not allow you to disable their WPS Pin Entry feature without disabling WPS Push button as well.